-We as job seekers should always be open to new possibilities in our search for the next career position.
+We as job seekers should always be open to new possibilities in our search for the next job.

-Whether it’s turning to a new networking resource or reworking our resume or going back to school, we should continually be looking for some new asset, some new tool that will not only make us more effective in our job search, but will make us more desirable as candidates in this highly competitive market.
+Whether it’s turning to a new networking resource or writing our resume or going back to school, we should continually be looking for some new asset, some new tool that will not only make us more effective in our job search but will make us more desirable as candidates in this highly competitive market.

 And in casting our eye from one possibility to another, our interest may happen at one point to rest on the idea of getting another person to help us in our search for a new job; someone who is more familiar with the job market and, who, ideally, has insider access to hiring companies and their managers.
 In short, at one point or another, we may consider the idea of working with a headhunter to help us land a new job.

-Of course, that’s when the questions come rushing in, especially if we’ve never worked with a headhunter before.
+Of course, that’s when the questions come rushing in, especially if we’ve never worked with one before.

-Where should I go to find a good headhunter?
+Where should I go to find a good one?

 When I do find a headhunter, how do I know if they’re any good?